VegaDeftwing/opinionatedeng/opinionatedeng.md

 ![multimeter](./imgs/openg/multimeter.jpg)

-#### Resistance and the OHM meter
+## Resistance and the OHM meter

 resistors do one thing- resist current.
-Using the ohm meter function of your multimeter you can find out the amount of this resistance measured in ohms (ohms are represented with a capital omega, Ω) using an ohm meter is simple, just poke and prod with at least one component inbetween the leads.
+Using the ohm meter function of your multimeter you can find out the amount of this resistance measured in ohms (ohms are represented with a capital omega, Ω) using an ohm meter is simple, just poke and prod with at least one component in between the leads.
 If there's nothing in between - that is the leads are touching one another- there will be no resistance, if there's no way for a DC voltage to get from one point to the other, that will be infinite or 'overload' resistance

-#### Voltage, Ground, and the Volt Meter
+## Voltage, Ground, and the Volt Meter

 Voltage can be thought of as the 'pressure' in a hose.
-However, this pressure is realative to another point, the point we usally take refrence to is called 'ground', though this doesn't have to be the case- you can measure the volatge across a single resistor or other component too.
+However, this pressure is relative to another point, the point we usually take reference to is called 'ground', though this doesn't have to be the case- you can measure the voltage across a single resistor or other component too.
 Just remember measuring the voltage with both probes at point or along the same wire doesn't make sense because a volt meter only tells you the voltage difference between two points.
 This would be like seeing the pressure difference in hose between two nearby points, obviously the pressure of one point minus the other will be 0.

 In general there are two primary ways you will work with voltage- AC or DC, these stand for Alternating Current and Direct Current.
 DC is simply a constant voltage level output.
-AC on the otherhand is any time varrying signal, usually periodic (repeating) and most commonly a sine, though many other waves are used like square, triangle, saw, and any mixture of these, inculding the same signal with a DC offset.
+AC on the other hand is any time varying signal, usually periodic (repeating) and most commonly a sine, though many other waves are used like square, triangle, saw, and any mixture of these, including the same signal with a DC offset.

 ![img](https://upload.wikimedia.org/wikipedia/commons/thumb/7/77/Waveforms.svg/557px-Waveforms.svg.png)

 Your multimeter will likely have two different settings for measuring voltage, one for DC and one for AC.
-Of note, *most* mulitmeters are not true RMS (Root Mean Square) meters, meaning the reading of AC voltage is not accurate unless it's a clean, no DC offset sine wave.
-RMS is a topic we'll be covering later, but to wet your appatite, this from wikipedia may help:
+Of note, *most* multimeters are not true RMS (Root Mean Square) meters, meaning the reading of AC voltage is not accurate unless it's a clean, no DC offset sine wave.
+RMS is a topic we'll be covering later, but to wet your apatite, this from wikipedia may help:

 ![img](https://upload.wikimedia.org/wikipedia/commons/thumb/8/89/Sine_wave_voltages.svg/400px-Sine_wave_voltages.svg.png)